robdmc/pandashells/README.md

+p.normalize | Normalize a column of numbers p.pgsql2csv | Dump a postgres database using sql p.smooth | Smooth input data p.lowess | Do Lowess smoothing
+p.distplot | seaborn distplot
+p.kdeplot | do 1d and 2d kde plots using seaborn
+p.facetgrid | make facet grid plots using seaborn p.boxplot | either using pandas or seaborn

-p.normalize | Normalize a column of numbers p.pgsql2csv | Dump a postgres database using sql p.smooth | Smooth input data p.sshKeyPush | Push an ssh key to a remote server p.template | Use the jinja2 package to render templates p.timezone | Change timestamps between time zones
+p.sshKeyPush | Push an ssh key to a remote server p.template | Use the jinja2 package to render templates p.timezone | Change timestamps between time zones